 Go To The Pubs – With A Twist

-Dublin is a city of pubs.
+Dublin is a city of cozy pubs and modern bars.
 Despite the decline in drinking as a “pastime” in recent years – these pesky millennials are all into wellness – the bar scene in Dublin has taken only a minor beating.
 Visitors to Dublin expect to go to a bar and enjoy the local friendliness.
-Just don’t expect it to be cheap.
+Just don’t expect it to be a budget Dublin experience.

 If I had to pick two bars to visit in Dublin to get a sense of the old school drinking culture, those bars would be:

 - John Kavanagh.
 It’s a bit out of the way, but it’s a good spot to combine with a visit to Kavanagh’s near Glasnevin’s Botanical Gardens (a great spot to hang out—add that to your list).
 Anthony Bourdain visited on one of his trips to Ireland.
 That pretty much ruined it (I’m kidding).
 The bar maintains the old-school feel.
 There’s no music, no tv or radio.
 Fancy cocktails are available but not encouraged.
 On the other hand, if you want to grab a nice creamy pint of Guinness and stare at it for a half-hour while you switch off your social media alerts, this is the place to do it.
 It’s like an alcoholic wellness retreat and won’t cost you a week’s wages.
 Kavanagh’s pub is nick-named the Gravediggers.

 - Mulligans.
 Glad to see that they haven’t upgraded the place to suit the hipsters.
 Or maybe that’s precisely why they haven’t changed anything.
 Who knows?
 One thing’s for certain, Mulligans is old-school cool.
 Get in there around lunchtime and have the place to yourself.